-Side-impact accidents are commonly referred to as “T-bone” or “broadside” collisions.
-There are a number of reasons that these crashes may take place, including drivers who fail to yield, make left turns recklessly, speed through red lights, or run stop signs.
-While the severity varies, side-impact accidents may cause vehicles to spin or even roll over.
+Side-impact accidents are commonly referred to as “t-bone” or “broadside” collisions.
+There are a number of reasons why a broadside collision may take place, including drivers who fail to yield, make left turns recklessly, speed through red lights, or run stop signs.
+While the severity varies, a t-bone accident may cause vehicles to spin or even roll over.

-Victims of a Florida car crash are likely to need medical attention and may be unable to work while they recover.
+Victims of a t-bone car accident are likely to need medical attention and may be unable to work while they recover.
 As a result, injured individuals may be able to seek compensation for medical expenses, rehabilitation and therapy costs, lost income, pain and suffering, property damage, and any other costs arising from the accident.

-If you have lost a loved one in a tragically fatal side-impact collision, you may be able to file a wrongful death claim.
+If you have lost a loved one in a tragically fatal broadside collision, you may be able to file a wrongful death claim.
 These actions are designed to help families obtain compensation for a deceased relative’s medical bills, lost income, funeral costs, and other damages.
-Wrongful death claims are complicated and time-sensitive, which is why it is vital to talk to an attorney as soon as possible if you are contemplating pursing this type of action.
+Wrongful death claims are complicated and time-sensitive, which is why it is vital to talk to a car accident attorney as soon as possible if you are contemplating pursing this type of action.

-Under Florida law, a personal injury claim must be filed within four years from the date of an accident.
-Moreover, a wrongful death claim must be filed within two years from the date of the victim’s death.
+Under Florida law, a personal injury claim must be filed within 4 years from the date of an accident.
+Moreover, a wrongful death claim must be filed within 2 years from the date of the victim’s death.
 Failing to file within these time limits usually will mean being barred from collecting damages.

-People who have been involved in a side-impact crash or another car accident should contact the Fort Myers injury attorneys at Lusk, Drasites & Tolisano.
+People who have been involved in a t-bone car accident or other collision should contact the Florida injury attorneys at Lusk, Drasites, & Tolisano.
 We are equipped to handle every aspect of your case.
 With many years of experience, we can meticulously assess the details of your situation and help you explore your legal options.
-We also proudly represent residents of Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+We proudly represent residents near Cape Coral, Fort Myers, and Naples.
+Call us toll free at (800) 283-7442.